Ganache Topped Cosmic Brownies

 - 1/2 cup cream

-- 1/2 cup (I used less) Rainbow Chip Sprinkles, mini M&Ms, or other small chocolate-covered candies
+- 1/2 cup (I used less) Rainbow Chip Sprinkles, mini M&Ms, or other small colorful candies

 - Preheat oven to 350º.
 Line an 8 x 8-inch baking pan with non-stick foil (or use regular foil sprayed with non-stick cooking spray).
 Set aside